MythicC2Profiles/http/documentation-c2/http/_index.md

 This profile doesn't do any randomization of network components outside of allowing operators to specify internals/jitter.
 Every GET request for tasking will be the same.
 This is important to take into consideration for profiling/beaconing analytics.

 ## Development

-All of the code for the server is Python3 using `Sanic` and located in `C2_Profiles/HTTP/c2_code/server`.
-It loops through the `instances` in the `config.json` file and stands up those individual web servers.